BlackBears/cocoa-factory.github.com/source/products/regexmatch/macos/support/index.markdown

 > What programming languages are currently supported?

-You can export code in Objective-C, Perl, Python, PHP, JavaScript, Ruby and Java.
+You can export code in Objective-C, Perl, Python, PHP, JavaScript, Ruby.
 It seemed like these were the right ones to start with; but if you really want others, drop us a line.

 > How do I export code?